JampaUchoa/the-art-of-engineering-management/_chapters/2_getting-promoted.md

 The larger the number of people impacted, the more critical the multiplier aspect is.

-Therefore, look for gaps in your team.
+Look for gaps in your team.
 Your manager can help you identify those, but as someone working actively in the code, you are privileged to know how things are.
 Asking your fellow engineers what they like/dislike about the project is also a good way to get that information.

+### Getting your foot in the door

 Aim to acquire managerial responsibilities over time by having your manager and teammates trust you.
-The promotion to manager does not occur overnight; it takes months.
+The promotion to manager does not occur overnight, it appears so but it takes months.

 Like many others, I worked as a tech lead for a growing startup.
 My responsibilities gradually changed from architecting the codebase to hiring, mentoring, and talking with clients until I stopped coding as my primary responsibility.

-Then, when it was apparent I was managing everything but on paper, I talked with my CTO, who gave me the title the next week and charged me with hiring a second team for a new company initiative.
+Then, when it was apparent I was managing everything but on paper, I talked with my CTO, who gave me the title the following week and tasked me me with hiring a second team for a new company initiative.

 In the end, if a promotion does not happen, you can highlight your managerial achievements during interviews with other companies.
 This leads to our next chapter…